 Unlike the residential sector, the commercial sector has been more capable of maintaining its stability through the downturn of the real estate market in UAE.
 This is mainly due to the growing economic diversity of UAE.

-However, there is an upside risk which the commercial sector might face and that is the impact of Expo 2020 Dubai.
+However, there is an upside risk which the commercial sector might be tested against and that is the impact of Expo 2020 Dubai.
 The mega event is likely to create significantly larger demand for office space as companies expand their businesses or even set up their first office to contribute to the multiple construction and development projects needed as the year 2020 and the mega event draw near.

 - Retail Sector: